BlogDestinationsGuide to the Annapurna Base Camp Trek in 2026

-Guide to the Annapurna Base Camp Trek: All You Need to Know
+Guide to the Annapurna Base Camp Trek in 2026

-Trekking in Nepal can be intimidating, thanks to the lofty peaks (um, Mount Everest) imposing shadows across the dipping valleys.
+Trekking in Nepal is often cited as one of the most incredible trips adventurous travellers have done.
+But Nepal can also be intimidating, thanks to the lofty peaks (um, Mount Everest) imposing shadows across the dipping valleys.
 But fun fact: beginner and regular trekkers can take on several treks across Nepal, including the Annapurna Base Camp Trek.

 You might feel frightened standing below the massive Annapurna mountain range, but as this trek only takes you to the base camp there is nothing to worry about!
 Advanced trekkers might scoff at this.
 However, the breathtaking scenery will sweep anyone off their feet!